henrytill/noematic/README.md

 [![CI](https://github.com/henrytill/noematic/actions/workflows/ci.yml/badge.svg)](https://github.com/henrytill/noematic/actions/workflows/ci.yml)

-## Introduction
+## About

 `noematic` is an experimental browser extension that reimagines bookmarking.
 When you bookmark a page, its text content is saved locally to your computer.
-This content is indexed and made available through a search interface.
+This content is indexed, enabling bookmarks to be retrieved through full-text search.

 ## Status